 Vaping distillate is favoured over vape juice simply because it usually contains no additives and offers a stronger dose in each draw; often referred to as vaping cannabis oil.

+CBD wax is potent and soft.
 The phrase wax refers to the consistency more than anything, being soft and like wax!
-It can come in a couple of formats, most popular are via CO2 extraction, or via winterization.
+It can come in several formats, but most popular are via CO2 extraction, or via winterization.

-Winterization, is an extraction process which purifies the CBD by removing waxes which is thought to be damaging if vapourised, turning the extract into a purer form.
+Winterization, is an extraction process which purifies the CBD by removing waxes which are thought to be damaging if vapourised, turning the extract into a purer form.

 In order to do this, hemp extract is soaked in alcohol and then lightly heated.